NHS England Criteria for access to continuous glucose monitoring

 • Type 1 Diabetes and pregnant – real-time continuous glucose monitoring (rtCGM) should be offered.
 Intermittently scanned continuous glucose monitoring (isCGM, commonly referred to as 'flash') should be offered if unable to use rtCGM or a clear preference is expressed for isCGM.

-• Type 2 Diabetes on insulin and pregnant - real-time continuous glucose monitoring (rtCGM) will be considered if:
+• Type 2 Diabetes / Gestational Diabetes - real-time continuous glucose monitoring (rtCGM) for pregnant women on insulin will be considered if:

 • problematic severe hypoglycaemia (with or without impaired awareness of hypoglycaemia)